Opportunity at National Institute of Standards and Technology (NIST)

 Neutron Scattering Studies of Quantum Magnetism

 NIST Center for Neutron Research

 Please note: This Agency only participates in the February and August reviews.

 |Ratcliff, William D

 We use neutron scattering techniques to study magnetic properties of strongly fluctuating spin systems that order at greatly reduced temperatures or completely fail to develop static order despite strong interactions.
-The systems of interest include geometrically frustrated magnets, magnetic molecules, doped antiferromagnets, and heavy fermion systems.
+The systems of interest include geometrically frustrated magnets, magnetic molecules, doped antiferromagnets, topological magnets, and heavy fermion systems.
 Phase transitions; spin dynamics; and correlations between spin, charge, and lattice degrees of freedom in novel materials are studied by elastic and inelastic neutron scattering techniques.

 Doped antiferromagnet; Geometrical frustration; Magnetic molecules; Neutron scattering; Quantum magnetism; Strongly correlated electron system;

 Open to Postdoctoral applicants